-Congenital hyperinsulinism (HI) is the most frequent cause of severe, persistent hypoglycemia in newborn babies and children.
+Congenital hyperinsulinism (HI) is the most frequent cause of severe, persistent hypoglycemia in newborn babies, infants, and children.
 In most countries it occurs in approximately 1/25,000 to 1/50,000 births.
 About 60% of babies with HI are diagnosed during the first month of life.
 An additional 30% will be diagnosed later in the first year and the remainder after that.
 With early treatment and aggressive prevention of hypoglycemia, brain damage can be prevented.
 However, brain damage can occur in children with HI if the condition is not recognized or if treatment is ineffective in the prevention of hypoglycemia.

 Insulin is the most important hormone for controlling the concentration of glucose in the blood.
 As food is eaten, blood glucose rises and the pancreas secretes insulin to keep blood glucose in the normal range.
 Insulin acts by driving glucose into the cells of the body.
 This action of insulin maintains blood glucose levels and stores glucose as glycogen in the liver.
 Once feeding is completed and glucose levels fall, insulin secretion is turned off, allowing the stores of glucose in glycogen to be released into the bloodstream to keep blood glucose normal.
 In addition, with the switching off of insulin secretion, protein and fat stores become accessible and can be used instead of glucose as sources of fuel.
 In this manner, whether one eats or is fasting blood glucose levels remain in the normal range and the body has access to energy at all times.